aarong/feedme-spec/README.md

 - The server must transmit a `FeedCloseResponse` message to the client and subsequently treat the feed as `Closed`.

-- The server must not transmit a `FeedOpenResponse`, `ActionRevelation`, or `FeedTermination` message referencing the feed.
+- The server must not transmit a `FeedOpenResponse`, `FeedAction`, or `FeedTermination` message referencing the feed.

 - If the client is complying with the specification, then the server will not